roshantaneja/School_Notes/60_Professional/65_College_Applications/65.10_Practice_Essays/2023-12 CommonApp Practice first try.md

 	- had to reduce my list of actionables down to a couple because of the size of the project.
 	-
 - Mrs Hansen

+### Weird Exercise that Dad wants to do.

+What do I value?

+Here’s my other favorite brainstorming exercise and it’ll help you figure out the second half of your essay in about five minutes.
+To begin, pick your top 10 values from the list below.

+community
+inspiration
+money
+intellect
+status
+financial gain
+laughter
+serenity
+physical challenge
+responsibility
+competition
+career
+fame
+working with others
+freedom
+security
+strength
+self-control
+hunger
+personal development
+trust
+faith
+involvement
+adventure
+vulnerability
+adaptability
+friendship
+excellence
+job tranquility
+power
+passion
+cooperation
+affection
+wisdom
+knowledge
+growth

+expertise
+order
+privacy
+self expression
+stability
+art
+autonomy
+risk
+balance
+self-discipline
+courage
+family
+empathy
+working alone
+humility
+efficiency
+intensity
+health and fitness
+meaningful work
+my country
+music
+truth
+resourcefulness
+challenges
+commitment
+leadership
+helping others
+influence
+wit
+success
+patience
+listening
+diversity
+love
+fast-paced work
+nutrition

+competence
+practicality
+creativity
+excitement
+collaboration
+social change
+beauty
+ecological awareness
+quality relationships
+travel
+decisiveness
+curiosity
+spirituality
+loyalty
+honesty
+independence
+supervising others
+recognition
+accountability
+democracy
+close relationships
+religion
+respect
+bravery
+communication
+change and variety
+compassion
+nature

+---

+Brainstorming the First Half of Your Essay:
+The Values Exercise

+Now pick your Top 5.

+1.

+Once you have those, pick your Top 3.

+And then, yes, pick your #1 value.
+Remember that you’re not losing any of the others, you’re just picking the most important value for you today.

+Don’t read ahead ‘til you’ve done that.

+Really.

+Finally, if you know what career you’d like to pursue--Engineering, for example--put the first letter of that career (E) beside five values of a great Engineer.
+Maybe you write an “E” next to collaboration, autonomy, and helping others, and in the blank you write in “working with my hands.”

+Once that’s done, set these aside.

+I’ll tell you what to do with them in a little bit.